Skip to main content

 1. Do not ignore your debt

-The worst thing you can do is ignore your debt and hope that it goes away because it won’t.
-When you miss a payment, you should contact the council immediately, before they’ve even sent you a reminder.
-There are options to help you manage your council tax bill and avoid further missed payments in the future and the quicker you put measures in place, the easier it is to avoid council tax arrears.
+The worst thing you can do is ignore your debt and hope it goes away, because it will not.
+When you miss a payment, contact the council immediately, before they have even sent you a reminder.
+There are options to help you manage your council tax bill and avoid further missed payments.
+The quicker you put measures in place, the easier it is to avoid council tax arrears.

-Call your council and inform them that you have missed the payment as you are unable to afford it.
-Ask them about payment holidays or payment plans.
-Many councils will give you a break from payments or agree to a reduced monthly payment with you if you cannot afford to pay.
-This allows you to continue paying, and the council are aware of the situation so they will not take further action against you.
+Call your council and let them know you have missed the payment because you cannot afford it.
+Ask about payment holidays or payment plans.
+Many councils will give you a break from payments or agree to a reduced monthly payment if you cannot afford the full amount.
+This keeps you paying something, and because the council is aware of the situation, they are less likely to take further action against you.

-There is also additional help available to you and it’s important to claim everything you are entitled to.
-We will discuss this in more detail later.
+There is also additional help available to you, and it is important to claim everything you are entitled to.
+We will discuss this in more detail below.

 2. Figure out what you can repay

-When you are already in arrears and you cannot afford to repay the full amount, you should still offer to pay a percentage of the debt.
-By paying off a portion of the debt, you can delay further action and give yourself more time to get your finances in order.
+When you are already in arrears and cannot afford to repay the full amount, you should still offer to pay a percentage of the debt.
+By paying off a portion, you can delay further action and give yourself more time to get your finances in order.
 So, you need to figure out what you can realistically afford to repay.
 This is also important if you are trying to negotiate a reduced monthly payment with the council.

-Make a detailed budget with your income and all of your outgoings.
-Make sure that you include all small bills like subscriptions as well as your main utility bills.
-This will give you a clear idea of how much money you have left each month after making all of your essential payments.
+Make a detailed budget listing your income and all of your outgoings.
+Include small bills like subscriptions as well as your main utility bills.
+This will give you a clear picture of how much money you have left each month after covering all essential payments.
 You can then use this figure to make an offer to the council.
-When determining how much you can afford to pay, make sure that you have accounted for all outgoings and don’t put yourself in more financial difficulty by offering to pay too much.
+When working out how much you can afford, make sure you have accounted for everything and do not put yourself in more financial difficulty by offering too much.

-The aim is to be able to pay off as much of the council tax debt as possible while also maintaining your other financial responsibilities and avoiding further missed payments in the future.
+The aim is to pay off as much of the council tax debt as possible while maintaining your other financial responsibilities and avoiding further missed payments.

-3. Apply for everything that you are entitled to
+3. Apply for everything you are entitled to

 You can apply for assistance if you are having difficulty with your council tax bills.
-As discussed earlier, you can ask the council for a payment holiday or reduced payment plan.
-If you are on a low income, you can also apply for a council tax reduction (CTR).
-This is a long-term reduction in your council tax bill so it is more affordable.
-Every council has their own system for taking applications and granting reductions, so you will need to get in touch with your council and find out about the process.
-However, they usually consider the same factors when making their decision:
+As mentioned earlier, you can ask the council for a payment holiday or reduced payment plan.
+If you are on a low income, you can also apply for a Council Tax Reduction (CTR).
+This is a long-term reduction in your council tax bill so it becomes more affordable.
+Every council has their own process for applications and granting reductions, so you will need to get in touch with yours to find out the details.
+They usually consider the same factors when making their decision:

-• Your household income – this includes every adult in the household and all benefits you claim.
+• Your household income, including every adult in the household and all benefits you claim

-• Your circumstances – whether you rent or own the house, if you have children, etc.
+• Your circumstances, such as whether you rent or own the property, if you have children, etc.

-• The area that you live in.
+• The area you live in

-You are not guaranteed to be granted a CTR, but you should always apply because it can make things more manageable.
+You are not guaranteed to be granted a CTR, but you should always apply because it can make things far more manageable.
 Depending on your income, you may be entitled to up to 100% off your council tax.

-Certain groups are exempt from council tax in the first place, so make sure to check this too.
+Certain groups are exempt from council tax altogether, so check whether this applies to you.
 Exempt groups include:

 • Under 18s